 Not only that, Murkowski has a few other very “leftist-oriented” demands.
 She has also opposed cuts to Medicaid and freezing the funding for Planned Parenthood, even with the knowledge of those horrific videos in which abortionists talked casually about selling the body parts of unborn babies while eating and drinking.
 I question why Murkowski hangs with the Republican party; I don’t see an ounce of conservatism in her.
 She really needs to be more honest and just switch to being a Democrat (or at least go unaffiliated) because she is clearly a traitor to any true conservative principles.
 Of course, she’s not the only one I could say that about.

 I, like my husband, am growing more and more frustrated with the Republican party.
 My husband finally ended his membership in the party and is now registered to vote as an independent.
 I am headed there, yet I have held out hope for a while that I could positively contribute to the Republican party by choosing people in primaries and caucuses who truly reflect its principles.
 However, that hope is growing dimmer and dimmer in the face of Republican antics like Murkowski’s.

 *As I have said before, I am just getting warmed up on the the subject of repealing and replacing Obamacare as well as encouraging a much freer market in medical and surgical care that could really decrease costs for everyone and make that care much more accessible.
-If you are curious to know what I have to say next about all this, I encourage you to sign up for my email list, which is at the top right hand side of this post.
+If you are curious to know what I have to say next about all this, I encourage you to sign up for my newsletter/email list, which is just to the left of this post.

 Photo courtesy of canstockphoto.com.